Meruem96/Terragoat/README.md

 ## Execution
 * cd terragoat </br>
 * bash setup.sh </br>
->If you want to export the plan or just consult it respond Y to "Export Plan ?" </br>
+>If you are ready to build the env respond Y to "Apply"</br>
->If you are ready to build the env respond Y to "Apply ?"</br>
+>If you want to erase every resource created respond Y to "Destroy"</vr>
 >**Apply takes ≈ 10 minutes**

+## Logs
+    In analyse purpose, logs can be found in '.log' folder
+    + setupoutput.log :: every resource created with azure cli
+    + tfplan :: plan output of terraform scripts

 ## Possible errors
 **For every possible error, re apply terraform after a minute may correct it**